What is a Scar-Less Labiaplasty™?

 Mon Pubis (pubic mound) Treatment

 With age and also due to weight gain, the pubic mound also gets fuller.
 Most women find it similar to an extra roll in their clothes or jeans.
 This leads to them feeling embarrassed to wear swimsuits or anything revealing.
-In case of good skin elasticity, your surgeon will be able to solve this merely with liposuction.
+In the case of good skin elasticity, your surgeon will be able to solve this merely with liposuction.
 In case, the skin is not that elastic anymore due to age or sagging, a pubic lift alone or in combination with an abdominoplasty can be helpful.

 Recovery and care post-surgery

 Your surgeon will advise you to wear surgical undergarments to reduce swelling and offer support to the tissue.
 It is advised that you only gently wash and avoid wiping and sexual intercourse for the first 4 to 6 weeks post-surgery.
 Even though labiaplasty is one of the most commonly requested vaginal rejuvenation processes, another procedure becoming common now in our practice is G-spot enhancement.
 For more information, contact us today or visit our blog page.